freeacs/freeacs-next/README.md

 # FreeACS Play

-This project contains legacy code.
-Because of this there is a huge amount of Java code.
-The plan is to rewrite it to Scala.
+The goal of this project is to combine that which has been divided before in the FreeACS project.

+The plan is to

+1. import all modules from FreeACS (like core, stun, syslog etc) into this project, make it compile and work as it did before.
+2. Remove database polling in DBI so it will just be a holder for the ACS object.
+Remove the DBI object completely or make it a factory?
+3. Consider clustered hazelcast caching, for the Play Cache api, if necessary?

 ## Send an inform

-1. Change the digest.secret in application.conf
+1. Change the digest.secret in application.conf before starting the app.
 2. Make sure that the unit "000000-FakeProductClass-FakeSerialNumber" exists and is configured with a secret "test".
 2. Send an Inform to the acs like with the curl below: